nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Deletes a special date from an existing person in FriendDex.

 Format: `del-date INDEX i/DATE_INDEX`

+* Deletes a special date with the person at the specified `INDEX`.

 Examples:
 * `del-date 1 i/2` deletes the 2nd special date from the 1st person in FriendDex.